-Spinal narrowing can occur at any level of the spine, but is most common within the cervical (neck) and lumbar (lower back) regions.
-These two areas are more susceptible to degeneration because their relative flexibility allows for a wide range of stress-inducing bending, twisting, and turning that causes stress on the spine.
-Repetitive movement over the years can take a toll on the vertebrae, intervertebral discs, ligaments, and other anatomical components of the upper and lower spine.
+Spinal narrowing can occur at any level of the spine, but is most common within the cervical (upper) and lumbar (lower) regions.
+These two areas are prone to degeneration because their relative flexibility allows for a wide range of bending, twisting, and turning that causes stress on the spine.
+Repetitive movement over the years can take a toll on the vertebrae, discs, ligaments, and other parts of the upper and lower spine.
 Osteoarthritis can produce bone spurs.
 Degenerative disc disease can produce herniated or bulging discs.
 Deteriorating cartilage can rob joints of their ability to articulate smoothly.
 Any of these conditions can contribute to the different types of spinal narrowing, which include:

-- Congenital – an inherited condition such as scoliosis
+- Congenital — caused by an inherited condition such as scoliosis

-- Spinal canal — a reduction in space available in the passageway through which the spinal cord passes
+- Spinal canal — a narrowing of the space in the passageway through which the spinal cord passes

-- Foraminal – a reduction in space available for passageways of the nerve roots
+- Foraminal — narrowing of the openings between vertebrae that nerve roots exit through

-- Thoracic – spinal stenosis within the middle back region
+- Thoracic — narrowing of the middle spine

-- Lumbar – spinal stenosis within the lower back region
+- Lumbar — narrowing of the lower spine

 Conservative treatments such as epidural steroid injections, pain medication, exercise, and physical therapy generally are effective ways to manage the symptoms associated with spinal narrowing.
-However, if weeks or months of conservative treatment prove ineffective, contact Laser Spine Institute to learn about the many benefits of minimally invasive, outpatient procedures performed using endoscopic techniques.
-Our orthopedic specialists have helped tens of thousands of patients find relief with these outpatient procedures that offer our patients less risk of complication compared to traditional open spine surgery.^
+However, if weeks or months of conservative treatment prove ineffective, contact Laser Spine Institute to learn about the benefits of minimally invasive spine surgery performed using muscle-sparing techniques.
+Since 2005 we have helped more than 75,000 patients find relief with these outpatient procedures that offer our patients less risk of complication compared to traditional open spine surgery.^